zhanyang01/tp/docs/UserGuide.md

 Format: `changepassword op/<OLDPASSWORD> np/<NEWPASSWORD>`

+- `OLDPASSWORD` must be the password string that was previously set
+- `NEWPASSWORD` can be any string of length >= 1

 Examples:

 - `changepassword op/boo123 np/pass456` if the previous password is boo123, then the new password is set as pass456.